madetech/handbook/roles/head_of_service_line.md

-# Head of Capability Practice
+# Head of Service Line

-Our Heads of Capability Practices are responsible for building world class professional services practices and developing demand for a set of propositions and capabilities within a particular functional expertise such as user-centred design, product, software engineering, data, cyber security, and more.
+Our Heads of Service Line are responsible for building world class professional services practices and developing demand for a set of propositions and capabilities within a particular functional expertise such as user-centred design, product, software engineering, data, cyber security, and more.

 ## Outcomes

-Heads of Capability Practices share a common set of outcomes and KPIs that work towards our organisational purpose, vision and missions.
+Heads of Service Lines share a common set of outcomes and KPIs that work towards our organisational purpose, vision and missions.
 To be successful they must work as one team with Industry Practices, the Delivery Management Organisation and Business Services.
 They should:

 - generate public sector demand for a set of capabilities
 - help make sure there’s high growth of revenue and headcount